West Kilbride, North Ayrshire

 This walking tour begins at the Scottish Maritime Museum, Irvine Harbourside.
 It includes significant vessels in the Scottish Maritime's collection, a look at the trading history of Scotland's West Coast and a rum tasting at the Captain's table.

-Vittles and delicious IslandSlice rum will be sampled.
+Delicious IslandSlice rum and snacks will be sampled.

 (over 18's only)